 Dumisani Sibisi was born in Soweto, Johannesburg

-in 1962 and is of the Zulu Tribe.
+in 1962 and was of the Zulu Tribe, he passed away on the 31st of July 2020.
 He was educated in Soweto at Emaweni Lower

 Primary (1969 - 1972), Enkanyezini Higher Primary (1973 - 1975) and received